 - a.
 Maintain and restore character-defining features of your commercial building.
 Character defining features include historic storefronts, transoms, signboards, bulkheads, windows, cornices, and other architectural details. - b.
 Do not add arbitrary or conjectural ornamentation to the building.
-Replacement of missing historic features should be supported by documentary evidence to avoid creating a false historic appearance.
+Replacement of missing historic features should be supported by documentary evidence to avoid creating a false historic appearance. - c.
+Maintain the original ornamental cap or cornice of the building.
+If replacement is required, in-kind replacement matching the historic element in design, scale, color, and material is recommended.
+Replacement materials, such as fiberglass, may be approved if the element's profile can be satisfactorily matched.

-Figure 123: Commercial building ornamentation in the Tarpon Springs Historic District.
+Figure 124: Commercial building ornamentation in the Tarpon Springs Historic District.